 Influenza, “flu,” is a contagious respiratory illness caused by influenza viruses.
 Symptoms can include fever, headache, extreme tiredness, dry cough, sore throat, and muscle aches.
 Flu season circulates throughout the year.
 Depending on the season, age, and prior health conditions flu can be serious and/or life-threatening.

 Looking for a flu shot?
-Contact your primary care provider or local pharmacy for details and availability.
+Chisago county public health is currently offering flu vaccinations by appointment.
+You may also contact your primary care provider or local pharmacy for details and availability.

 Flu tests are available by contacting your primary care provider or local pharmacy for details.